-3. Tribal Court means the Tribal Court of the Little River Band of Ottawa Indians.
+3.11.
+Tribal Court means the Tribal Court of the Little River Band of Ottawa Indians.

-3. Tribal Member or Member means an enrolled Member of the Little River Band of Ottawa Indians.
+3.12.
+Tribal Member or Member means an enrolled Member of the Little River Band of Ottawa Indians, Grand Traverse Band of Ottawa and Chippewa Indians or the Little Traverse Bay Band of Odawa Indians.

-3. Tribal Property means properties owned by the Tribe and/or held in trust for the Tribe by the Bureau of Indian Affairs.
+3.13.
+Tribal Property means properties owned by the Tribe and/or held in trust for the Tribe by the Bureau of Indian Affairs.
+For purposes of these regulations, it does not mean land solely within the 1836 Ceded Territory.

-3. Tribe means the Little River Band of Ottawa Indians.
+3.14.
+Tribe means the Little River Band of Ottawa Indians.